 23. Low Coffee Tables

-Low coffee tables were a defining feature of 1960s living rooms, often paired with low-slung sofas to create a cohesive look.
+Low coffee tables were a defining feature of 1960s living rooms, often paired with low-slung sofas and complemented by living room fireplace ideas for a cohesive look.
 These tables typically featured clean lines and minimalist designs.
 Incorporating a low-profile coffee table today can enhance the flow of your living room, making it feel more open and connected while maintaining a touch of mid-century elegance.

 24. Bold Draperies